MiguelMedeiros/pkarr-vanity-keys/README.md

 And that's it!
 You're now the proud owner of some ultra-cool, PKarr-powered vanity keys.
 Go forth and secure the digital realm with style! 🚀✨

+## 📚 To Dos

+- [x] Search for vanity string at the beginning of the public key
+- [ ] Search for vanity string at the end of the public key
+- [ ] Search for vanity string in the entire key, not just the beginning
+- [ ] Add a CLI interface

 Remember, this project is all about learning and having fun with PKarr.
 So, don't hesitate to tinker around, break things, and make them even cooler.
-Happy coding!
+Happy coding! 🎩✨